 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Dr. Louis Scampavia: Visual aids are an important part of conveying the novelty of method more effectively; that translates to the correct execution of the technique and potential uses.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera